pda/bcryphby/README.md

         outputs true for valid comparison
         outputs false for invalid comparison

+    php CLI interface to bcrypt-ruby
+      the hash command
+        outputs a string
+        outputs a string with valid prefix
+        outputs a string of the correct length the compare command
+        outputs true for valid comparison
+        outputs false for invalid comparison

-    Finished in 2.95 seconds
+    Finished in 6.23 seconds
-    5 examples, 0 failures
+    10 examples, 0 failures

-The PHP wrapper:

-    // TODO

 Meh.